High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Data

 The SED fitting was performed in two steps.
 First, a blackbody distribution was fit to each observed SED under the assumption of zero extinction.
 This initial fitting was performed iteratively, removing one photometric outlier per iteration until no flux densities deviated from the best-fitting blackbody spectrum by more than $30\%$.
 Second, the SED fitting was refined using MARCS synthetic spectra \citep{gustafsson2008}, constrained by measured $T_{\text{eff}}$, $\log g$, and $[\text{Fe}/\text{H}]$ from APOGEE.
 Since the maximum $T_{\text{eff}}$ of the synthetic spectra is $8000\ \text{K}$, we limited our analysis to APOGEE stars with observed $T_{\text{eff}}$ below this threshold, as mentioned above in section~\ref{sec: apogee}.

 During the second step of the SED fitting process, we calculated the relative difference between the observed flux density in each bandpass and that predicted from the best-fitting model.
 If the maximum relative difference exceeded 10\%, the corresponding photometric measurement was identified as an outlier and rejected.
+We note that a 10\% fractional flux threshold corresponds to $\sim$0.11 mag and is therefore conservative, even when modelling faint stars.
 This procedure—removing a single outlier per iteration—was repeated until no further outliers were identified or the remaining data points became too sparse to ensure a reliable fit.
 Specifically, only those SED fits with at least $5$ valid photometric measurements were retained for subsequent analysis.

 Finally, to mitigate remaining photometric outliers in the infrared bands (2MASS and ALLWISE), which are susceptible to noise given their significantly lower fluxes compared to the bluer bands, we further refined the observed SEDs.
 This involved demanding high-quality 2MASS and ALLWISE photometry by requiring their photometric quality flags ($\texttt{Qflg}$) to be equal to $\texttt{"A"}$.
 After applying these final quality and $T_{\text{eff}}$ cuts, our final sample comprised $658,538$ stars, of which two thirds were red giants ($\logg<3.5$).